Admissions

 They must adhere to the code of conduct (ethics) and the college’s statement of faith (doctrine).

-New Aberdeen does not discriminate on the basis of race, color, national or ethnic origin
+New Aberdeen does not unlawfully discriminate on the basis of race, color, national or ethnic origin

 in the administration of its educational policies, admissions policies, or any other school-administered programs.